2300030601/guidewireP-1/README.md

 👤 Clearly Defined Persona
 ---------------------------
-Target Persona — Peak-Hour Dependent Delivery Rider GigShield AI is designed around one of India's most economically vulnerable yet underserved worker profiles:
+Target Persona — Peak-Hour Dependent Delivery Rider.
+GigShield AI is designed around one of India's most economically vulnerable yet underserved worker profiles:

 A full-time food and grocery delivery rider in a Tier-1 Indian city, financially dependent on daily delivery volume with no formal income protection or savings buffer.